devgateway/www.developmentgateway.org/_posts/2011-02-04-zunia-adds-job-listings.md

 created: 1296841204
 old_path: news/zunia-adds-job-listings
 title: Zunia adds job listings
-lede: Looking for a career in development?
+excerpt: Looking for a career in development?
 Zunia, an interactive platform for knowledge exchange and networking between development practitioners, now offers development job listings.
 Hundreds of jobs are added every day, in fields ranging from e-government to natural resources management.
 Start your search today!